Jahid1999/Ride-Sharing-App/README.md

 **Changes in /etc/mongod.conf file:**
 For storing ratings  in mongodb located in host machine from container you have to change the `bindIp` to `bindIp:0.0.0.0` from `bindIp:127.0.0.1`

+Used 172.17.0.1 for internal communication among containers and host machine under a private network